az-cat/SingularityOnAzure/AzureContainerRegistry/README.md

     ENV LD_LIBRARY_PATH /opt/intel/compilers_and_libraries_2016.3.223/linux/mpi/intel64/lib/
     ENTRYPOINT ["exec", "\"$@\""]

-All Docker required root user to build:
+All Docker commands require root user to use, so building the container goes like this:

     sudo docker build -t rdma .